The-Social-Proof-Foundation/docs/blockchain/scaling-roadmap.md

 ## Goals and Benefits

 By integrating Rorqual and Shoal++ into our blockchain infrastructure, MySocial aims to achieve the following:
-•	Triple Throughput: Enhance the current system's throughput by a factor of three, moving closer to our goal of 1 million TPS.
+* Triple Throughput: Enhance the current system's throughput by a factor of three, moving closer to our goal of **1 million TPS**.
-•	Reduced Latency: Achieve sub-second transaction finality, providing a seamless user experience.
+* Reduced Latency: Achieve sub-second transaction finality, providing a seamless user experience.
-•	Enhanced Security: Leverage TEEs to bolster security against potential attacks, ensuring data integrity and user trust.
+* Enhanced Security: Leverage TEEs to bolster security against potential attacks, ensuring data integrity and user trust.
-•	Scalability: Build a robust infrastructure capable of handling exponential growth in user activity without compromising performance.

-Through these strategic integrations, MySocial is poised to become one of the fastest and most secure blockchain platforms globally, ready to meet the demands of a multiple viral social platforms.
+Through these strategic integrations, MySocial is poised to become the **fastest blockchain in the world**, ready to meet the demands of a multiple viral social platforms.